 Our services are rendered on a retainer plus contingency fee basis and based upon a percentage of any real estate tax savings achieved from our appeals of your assessments, with an initial non-refundable retainer payable at the time of engagement for each assignment.
 The retainer fee is intended to cover our review of each individual property as we determine if there is a case worth bringing forward to appeal.
 On occasion, the circumstances are such that an appeal is not advisable or economically practical, but you will be able to make that judgment on a property by property basis after we prepared our initial assessment for your consideration.
-The retainer fee for commercial property is typically $1,000 non-refundable retainer per property.
+The retainer fees for commercial property can be as low as $1,000 non-refundable retainer per property.
+This fee established based upon a review of the size, value, asset type and complexity of the property as improved.
 Contingent fee programs are formulated in general terms as either:

 50% of the first year tax savings

 Sample Fee Calculations:

 33.33% of the first AND second year tax savings

 25% of the first three years' tax savings